top of page

 Join the movement

-There’s a growing movement of passionate people wanting to transform our city.
+There’s a growing movement of passionate people wanting to transform our city and there are many ways you can get involved:

-If you have a little time
+If you have a little time:

 If you want to be actively involved: